TienDo1011/tictactoe/README.md

-## Example calculator app built with reactjs, redux & HMR enabled
+## Example calculator app

+`HMR Enabled`
-A basic calculator written with Javascript (ES2015), React.js & Redux.
+A basic calculator written with Javascript (ES2015), React.js, Redux, Immutable & Webpack.

 It doesn't do anything special, beyond what a normal calculator does.
 It's just a simple demo to show how the technologies work together.